Dissecting Quantum Phase Transition in the Transverse Ising Model: Introduction

-On the other hand, the process of phase transition such as how to break symmetry as the phase transition takes place has been acknowledged by the Kibble-Zurek mechanism \cite{Kibble1976, Zurek1985, Zurek1996}, from which two key features describing the process of phase transition have been identified, namely, the critical slowing down and the growth of the correlation length.
+On the other hand, the dynamical process of phase transitions, known as the Kibble-Zurek mechanism, has been proposed by Kibble and Zurek \cite{Kibble1976, Zurek1985, Zurek1996}.
+This mechanism identifies two key features characterizing the phase transition process: critical slowing down and the growth of the correlation length.
 The properties of the post-transition broken symmetry state can be inferred from such a dynamical process.
-While the Kibble-Zurek mechanism has been widely tested in various systems \cite{Weiler2008, Pyka2013, Deutschlander2015, Keesling2019, Ko2019, Schmitt2022}, both experimentally and numerically, its validity and/or applied ranges still remain to be clarified \cite{Braun2015}.
+Although the Kibble-Zurek mechanism has been widely tested in various systems \cite{Weiler2008, Pyka2013, Deutschlander2015, Keesling2019, Ko2019, Schmitt2022}, both experimentally and numerically, its validity and/or applied ranges still remain to be clarified \cite{Braun2015}.
+Furthermore, fundamental questions regarding the microscopic process of phase transitions$-$such as why macroscopic numbers of particles \textit{collectively and simultaneously} transform from one phase to another, and how the new phase emerges from the old one$-$still lack satisfactory explanations.